MarcinGadomski94/HLSSafariProxy-ASP.NET/README.md

 * Responses should be encoded in **UTF8**

 If you have proposals how the solution can be improved, you are welcome to contact me or write a post within this repository.

+##Running the solution
+In order to run the solution, you need to have .NET 5 framework installed.

+After running the solution, you can go to https://localhost:5001/swagger in order to see the endpoints and test them.